 top of page

-After 3.5 months of planning, Thrive in Parenting Summit opened its doors to parents, experts, and allies ready to connect.
+After 3.5 months of planning, the Thrive in Parenting Summit opened its doors to parents, experts, and allies ready to connect.
 For the past few months, it was a wild ride of schedules, speaker confirmations, late-night emails, and more post-it notes than I care to admit.
 But what sticks with me most isn’t the logistics.
-It’s something deeper: I realised how the work mirrored exactly what parents deal with every day.
+It’s something deeper: I realized how the work mirrored exactly what parents deal with every day.

 Collective Wisdom: More Than Logistics.
 It’s Emotional Infrastructure

-NOBODY needs to do it all alone, at home, at work, or in community.
+NOBODY needs to do it all alone, whether at home, at work, or in the community.
 Each supporter, whether they managed logistics or just listened when I felt overwhelmed, brought their own stories, ideas, and presence.
 This holds true for families.
 The real power comes from your tribe, the ones who show up in person, check in, give you space to vent, or watch your kids so you can breathe.

 Support isn’t just nice to have.
-It's the lifeline for every parent especially when family is far away.
+It's the lifeline for every parent, especially when family is far away.

 Conscious Parenting Isn’t Perfection.
 It’s Realignment in Chaos

-Summit planning tossed curveballs, just like parenting does.
-Here’s what helped: staying aware.
-Don’t chase perfection; show up with intention.
-Sometimes you need to step back, see the bigger picture, and remind yourself why you do this work in the first place.
 (As a coach and facilitator who hosts in-person and virtual events, I know the stress of having attendance and sometimes forgetting the message!)
 Mindfulness isn’t about getting every detail right.
-In parenting, it’s noticing when you’re off course, not beating yourself up, but recalibrating, anchoring yourself in what truly matters.
+In parenting, it’s noticing when you’re off course, not beating yourself up, but recalibrating and anchoring yourself in what truly matters.

 What will you fill your cup with today?
 An important parenting message.